 What Do You Do When Your Wife Is Diagnosed With Breast Cancer?

 It’s a funny thing.
-We are all living one and they always seem the same.
-In many ways, they are.
-We are all striving to earn a living, have a home, own some things and be alive tomorrow to do it all again.
-The drivers behind how you are living are vastly different.
-For some, it is to ride through the ranks of the company you work at.
-For others, it is merely to survive each hour of that day one minute at a time.
+We are all living one.
+We are all striving to earn a wage, have a home, own some things and be alive tomorrow to do it all again.
+Some wish to ride through the ranks of the company they work at.
+Others simply try to survive each hour of each day, one minute at a time.

 I did well at it, although I got the work/life balance wrong on many occasions.
-I had the occasional health scare, lumps on my testicles, heart palpitations, but came through it all unscathed.
+I had the occasional health scare – lumps on my testicles, heart palpitations – but I got through it.
 I escaped the rat race when I turned forty and realised that everything I needed to live with in this world I had.
 My wife and my dog.

-I ventured into the creative market and had started to finally do a job I enjoyed for the first time in nearly 25 years.
+I ventured into the creative market and had started a job I really enjoyed for the first time in nearly 25 years.
 I finally felt things were going right.

 One day, Jo asked me to feel a lump she’d found while taking a shower.
-Nothing new there, ever since finding my lump downstairs, I expected that we’d find a few as we got older.
+I wasn’t worried.
+Ever since finding my lump downstairs, I expected that we’d find a few as we got older.
 Still, better safe than sorry.
 I’d had mine checked and they turned out to be a fluid blockage and nothing unsavoury, so, best go get an appointment and check her out.